milad-zanganeh/kubernetes/helm/examples/hooks/Readme.md

 ## Helm hooks

 This chart is a minimal example to demonstrate Helm hooks for learning.
-It deploys a simple `nginx` `Deployment` and three `Job` hooks that print messages and sleep briefly so you can observe their behavior.
+It deploys a simple `nginx` `Deployment`, a `Service`, and three `Job` hooks plus a `helm test` `Pod` that perform observable actions.

 ### What this chart demonstrates
 - **pre-install / pre-upgrade hook**: Runs before a normal install/upgrade applies resources.
 - **post-install hook**: Runs after a successful install.
 - **pre-delete hook**: Runs before uninstall to allow cleanup.
+- **helm test hook**: Runs when you execute `helm test` on the release.

-Each hook is a `batch/v1 Job` using an image configured at `.Values.hooks.image` (default `busybox:1.36`).
-The jobs just `echo` and `sleep 10` to make their execution visible.
+The install/upgrade/delete hooks are `batch/v1 Job`s using an image configured at `.Values.hooks.image` (default `busybox:1.36`).
+The test hook is a `v1 Pod`.
+These resources just `echo` and briefly wait to make their execution visible.
+The test hook additionally curls the `Service` and verifies the nginx welcome page is returned.

 ### Files of interest
+- `templates/deployment.yaml`: Sample `Deployment` using values from `values.yaml`.
+- `templates/service.yaml`: ClusterIP `Service` exposing the app on port defined in `.Values.service.port`.
 - `templates/hook-pre-install.yaml`: `pre-install,pre-upgrade` hook with weight `-1`, delete policy `before-hook-creation,hook-succeeded`.
 - `templates/hook-post-install.yaml`: `post-install` hook with weight `1`, delete policy `hook-succeeded`.
 - `templates/hook-pre-delete.yaml`: `pre-delete` hook with weight `0`, delete policy `hook-succeeded`.
-- `templates/deployment.yaml`: Sample `Deployment` using values from `values.yaml`.
+- `templates/hook-test.yaml`: `helm test` hook Pod that curls the service and validates the nginx welcome page.

 ### Quick start
 Install the chart with a release name (e.g., `demo`) into a namespace (e.g., `demo`):